lankajaswanth/lankajaswanth/README.md

-Welcome to my personal portfolio!
-I'm a passionate software developer and data enthusiast pursuing my **Master's in Computer Science at Purdue University**.
+Welcome to my portfolio!
+I'm pursuing my **Master's in Computer Science at Purdue University**.
 My journey involves working on innovative projects across **machine learning**, **web development**, and **data visualization**, with a focus on impactful results and continuous growth.

 ---